-(g) in the case of a transaction involving immovable freehold or leasehold property, the applicable information required by Section 13.
+(g) in the case of a transaction involving immovable freehold or leasehold property, the required information required by [Section 13]; and

+(h) in the case of a transaction involving mineral or oil/gas assets, the required applicable information required by [Section 12].

 Reverse take-over

-9.20 The announcement of a reverse take-over must contain adequate warning about the uncertainty of whether the JSE will allow the listing to continue following the acquisition.
+9.28 The announcement of a reverse take-over must contain aa warning statement about the uncertainty of whether the JSE will allow the listing to continue following the acquisition.

-9.21 The issuer must prepare a Category 1 circular and listing particulars as though the issuer is a new applicant and if not provided to shareholders within 60 days of the announcement, the JSE may suspend the listing.
-The Category 1 circular must clearly state that the JSE will continue to grant a listing to the issuer if shareholders approve the acquisition.
+9.29 The issuer must prepare a Category 1 circular and listing particulars as though the issuer is a new applicant and if not provided to shareholders within 60 days of the announcement, the JSE may suspend the listing.
+The JSE may, in its sole discretion, extend this period.
+The circular must clearly state that the JSE will grant continued listing to the issuer if shareholders approve the acquisition.

-Take-overs
+Take-overs & the panel

-9.22 Any announcement concerning a possible take-over must be approved by the Panel prior to its release on SENS.
+9.30 Any announcement concerning a possible take-over must be approved by the Panel prior to its release on SENS.

-9.23 A copy of the Panel’s approval must be submitted to the JSE in respect of any documentation that is circulated to shareholders.
-Transactions and corporate actions regulated by the Panel
+9.31 A copy of the Panel’s approval must be submitted to the JSE in respect of any documentation that is issued to shareholders.

-11.54 Any transaction or corporate action regulated by the Panel, which does not contain or involve any other corporate action referred to in paragraph 16.2, must only comply with:
+[extracted from 11.54 and 16.37]9.32 Any transaction regulated by the Panel must comply with:

 (a) the relevant corporate action timetable, unless otherwise agreed by the JSE; and

-(b) Section 8 in respect of pro forma financial information, to the extent that such information is included in the documentation distributed to shareholders.
+(b) section 8 in respect of pro forma financial information, to the extent that such information is included in the documentation sent to shareholders.

-11.55 The JSE will review the relevant documentation to ascertain whether it has any other Listings Requirements implications, but will only approve those matters referred to in paragraph 11.54.
+9.33 The JSE will review the documentation to ascertain whether it has any other implications from a Requirements perspective, but will only approve those matters referred to in 9.32.

-Transactions and corporate actions regulated by the Panel

-16.37 The following information is required to be submitted to and approved by the JSE before approval will be granted for transactions and corporate actions as contemplated in paragraphs 11.54 to 11.55:

-(a) the circular, scheme document or offer document;

-(b) a copy of the Panel’s approval;

-(c) copies of any exchange control (refer to paragraph 16.26) approvals required; and

-(d) the appropriate documentation and listing fee as published and available on the JSE website, www.jse.co.za, per Section 17.
+[dealt with in each corporate action]

 Rescue operations

-9.24 Issuers that are in severe financial difficulty must refer to Schedule 11.

-Restrictive funding arrangements

-9.25 Any restrictive funding arrangements must comply with paragraph 11.60.

-Profit warranties
+9.34 The JSE may waive some or all of the specific requirements contained in this Section, if it is satisfied that [Schedule 11] (dealing with Rescue Operations) has been met..

+[Not a transaction, a disclosure obligation in terms of Section 7 and related party implications in terms of Section 10]Profit warranties

-3.34 Where securities are the subject of a profit warranty, such securities may only be allotted and issued once the profit required has been achieved in terms of the profit warranty agreements and the issuer’s auditor have confirmed in writing to the JSE that the conditions required have been met for the securities to be allotted and issued.
+9.35 Where securities are subject to a profit warranty, such securities may only be issued once the agreed profit required has been achieved and the issuer’s auditor have confirmed to the JSE that the profit warranty has been met for the securities to issued.

 Issues by subsidiaries other than on listing

-3.35 An issue of shares for cash in a subsidiary (whether listed or unlisted) of an issuer must be categorised in accordance with the provisions of Section 9 and not in terms of paragraphs 5.50 to 5.57.
+9.36 An issue of shares for cash in a subsidiary (listed or unlisted) of an issuer must be categorised in accordance with the provisions of Section 9.

-3.36 When a subsidiary effects an offer for subscription by way of a rights offer, the rights offer must be categorised in accordance with the provisions of Section 9 and not in terms of paragraphs 5.50 to 5.57.
-Any shares that are renounced by the listed holding company in favour of its shareholders pro rata to their holdings need not be taken into account for categorisation purposes in terms of Section 9.
+9.37 When a subsidiary undertakes an offer for subscription by way of a rights offer, the rights offer must be categorised in accordance with the provisions of Section 9.
+Any shares that are renounced by the listed holding company in favour of its shareholders pro rata to their holdings are not required to be categorised.

-Appendix to Section 9 - Contents of Circular
+Appendix to Section 9 – Preparation and contents of Circular